code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/promote/morestats.md

 ### K-12 education

 - The [K-12 Computer Science Framework](https://k12cs.org/) provides a vision for computer science education for all students, including concepts and practices by grade band.
+- The International Society for Technology in Education (ISTE) recently released [guidelines](https://www.iste.org/standards/computational-thinking) regarding the integration of computational thinking across disciplines.
 - The [Pre-College Computer Science Education: A Survey of the Field] (https://services.google.com/fh/files/misc/pre-college-computer-science-education-report.pdf) report from Google reviews the current state of the research into computer science education.
 - [Arkansas has seen a major boost in computer science enrollment and diversity](http://amppob.com/nearly-4000-arkansas-students-enrolled-in-computer-science-in-fall-15/).
 Arkansas passed a law requiring (and funding) every high school to teach computer science.
 Months later, Arkansas saw a 260% increase in total CS enrollment, a 300% increase among female students, and a 600% increase among African American female students.
 This shows the massive impact of state policy on CS, and helps our advocacy efforts in other states.
 - [Low-income](http://ecs.force.com/studies/rstempg?id=a0r0g000009TLeI) or [underrepresented minority students](https://pbs.twimg.com/media/Dls3NzoU8AAASYB.jpg:large) are less likely than other demographic groups to attend a school that offers computer science.